nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to sort the current list of shows.
-2. Trackermon sort the show list.
+2. Trackermon sorts the show list.
-3. Trackermon shows a list of shows in a sorted order.
+3. Trackermon shows a list of shows in the sorted order.

    Use case ends.